aman21392/circDR-seq/README.md

 `sh circDR-seq.sh $1 ./test_data/$2`

-$1= Provide query as fasta file or use backsplice.100bp.fa for test run.
+$1= Provide target as backsplice fasta file or use backsplice.100bp.fa for test run.
 Which should be obtained from backsplice.sh command.

 $2= Provide query as fasta file or use test_read.fa for test run.